 Note: We cannot assure translation quality — many are made by individual researchers and we are not necessarily familiar with the particular language or dialect.
 Some of the translations are partial and typically do not have validation data.
 Basically, we offer whatever is available to facilitate your work.

-No translations are available with FES Transform™ Online Survey Licenses.
+No translations are available with FES Transform™ Survey Hosting.